 Go there for: powerful waterfalls, camping season, some of California’s best trails

-Best known for its waterfalls, ancient giant sequoias, and granite monoliths, Yosemite National Park is indeed a great location, full of natural attractions that are available for all visitors.
+Best known for its waterfalls, ancient giant sequoias, and granite monoliths, Yosemite National Park is indeed a great location, full of natural attractions that are available to all visitors.

 When it comes to activities in Yosemite in May, among the most famous ones are hiking, backpacking, camping, etc. Yosemite Valley day hikes are normally snow-free, but paths along the northern and southern rims appear to be icy or flooded.